 Our staff experience covers the private and public sectors with several organizations like the provincial government, local government, consulting, and First Nations’ organizations.

-General Manager, PRRO
+General Manager, STSA

 Dave Schaepe